-If you’ve ever wondered how to make iced tea with loose-leaf tea, read this article.
-In this piece, you’ll learn how to make a delicious, refreshing drink.
-You can also add a pinch of sugar if you’d like, or a small amount of simple syrup.
+Read this article if you’ve ever wondered how to make iced tea with loose-leaf tea.
+This piece teaches you how to make a delicious, refreshing drink.
+You can also add a pinch of sugar if you’d like or a small amount of simple syrup.
 The flavors of iced tea will be enhanced if the tea is chilled.
-Once you’ve chilled it, you can strain the tea into a pitcher and serve it with ice.
+Once cooled, you can strain the tea into a pitcher and serve it with ice.

-If you want to make a tasty iced tea, simple syrup is the perfect choice.
+Simple syrup is a perfect choice to make a tasty iced tea.
 Simple syrup is low in calories and easily blends with cold liquids.
 It also has a distinctly sweet taste that pairs well with iced tea.
 Alternatively, you can use agave syrup or date syrup.
 All three sweeten the tea in a similar way to sugar.
-In addition to simple syrup, there are several other options available, including rock sugar, stevia, and agave.
+In addition to simple syrup, several other options are available, including rock sugar, stevia, and agave.

 Sugar and honey blend well with hot or warm tea.
 When served cold, simple syrup is best.
 Simple syrup is simply sugar dissolved in water.
-Then, just add it to taste.
-You can also flavor simple syrup with different flavors like vanilla, lemon, or orange zest, or chopped fruits.
-If you don’t want to make your own simple syrup, you can also purchase commercially made ones in almost any flavor you like.
+Then, add it to taste.
+You can also flavor the simple syrup with flavors like vanilla, lemon, orange zest, or chopped fruits.
+If you don’t want to make simple syrup, you can also purchase commercially made ones in almost any flavor you like.

 Chicory root tea

-There are many ways to make chicory root tea, and one of them is to roast the roots.
-This gives you an intense, coffee-like flavor without caffeine, but the root has a number of health benefits, too.
-You can roast chicory roots in your oven, on a stovetop, or on a grill.
-This herb can be used to make iced tea or blended into coffee.
+There are many ways to make chicory root tea, one of which is to roast the roots.
+This gives you an intense, coffee-like flavor without the caffeine, but the heart has several health benefits, too.
+You can roast chicory roots in your oven, stovetop, or grill.
+This herb can be used to make iced tea or blended into the coffee.

-If you want a refreshing beverage that’s high in antioxidants, chicory root tea is an excellent option.
-It contains a lot of vitamins and minerals and is a great substitute for coffee or soda.
+Chicory root tea is an excellent option for a refreshing beverage with antioxidants.
+It contains many vitamins and minerals and is a perfect substitute for coffee or soda.
 In addition to being a healthful beverage, chicory root tea is also an excellent source of fiber.
 It can also be a great way to ditch unhealthy food and drink habits.

 Whether you’re drinking it hot or cold, chicory root tea is a delicious and healthy alternative to coffee.
-The root is a source of inulin, which may aid digestion and support the growth of beneficial bacteria in the gut.
+The root is a source of inulin, which may aid digestion and support healthy gut bacteria growth.
 It may also stimulate the gallbladder to produce more bile, which helps with fat digestion.
-You can buy chicory root already ground and brewed, or you can use a French press to brew it yourself.
+You can buy chicory root already ground and brewed or use a French press to brew it yourself.
 You can also add sugar to make it sweeter and enjoy it with a twist.

-Before you start making chicory iced tea, make sure you mince the chicory roots.
+Before making chicory iced tea, make sure you mince the chicory roots.
 Slice each piece into about one-inch pieces.
-Cut them evenly, because they may not roast evenly if they’re cut unevenly.
-Place the roots on a baking sheet or shallow pan and roast at 350 degrees until golden brown.
+Cut them evenly because they may not roast evenly if they’re cut unevenly.
+Place the seeds on a baking sheet or shallow pan and sear at 350 degrees until golden brown.
 When you take the roasted chicory roots out of the oven, they should smell like coffee.

-A traditional remedy for many ailments, chicory root tea can be a good way to eliminate unhealthy habits.
-Whether it’s roasted raw, or brewed, chicory tea is a good way to start your day, and ditch bad habits in the process.
+A traditional remedy for many ailments, chicory root tea can be an excellent way to eliminate unhealthy habits.
+Whether roasted raw or brewed, chicory tea is a perfect way to start your day and ditch bad habits.
 This bushy plant is native to central and eastern Europe and has been used for thousands of years.
 Its fibrous roots are used to cure all sorts of ailments and were even consumed as food for generations.

-The root of chicory is an excellent source of fiber, and chicory root tea can improve digestive health.
+The chicory root is an excellent fiber source; chicory root tea can improve digestive health.
 Studies have linked insulin to better gut health, and chicory root may promote beneficial bacteria growth.
 Its fiber helps digestion and may reduce calories.
 The root is also used to make a coffee substitute.
 If you prefer a softer tea, chicory root is an excellent choice for a morning cup of coffee.

 There are many benefits of cold-brew iced tea, which is usually sweeter and less bitter than hot-brewed tea.
-Cold-infused tea takes a longer time to brew, and it retains the flavor of the tea.
-It also leaves behind less bitterness, as it doesn’t pull out the same chemicals that hot-brewed tea does.
-This process is more time consuming, but the tea can be stored in the refrigerator for several days.
+Cold-infused tea takes a long time to brew, and it retains the flavor of the tea.
+It also leaves less bitterness and doesn’t pull out the same chemicals as hot-brewed tea.
+This process is more time-consuming, but the tea can be stored in the refrigerator for several days.

-Infusing tea leaves in hot water creates a stronger and more powerful beverage than cold-brewed tea.
+Infusing tea leaves in hot water creates a more robust and powerful beverage than cold-brewed tea.
 Green and white tea are best suited for this method.
 Researchers Elisabetta Venditti’s study concluded that cold-brew white tea contains higher antioxidant levels than hot-brewed tea.
 The taste is also more intense.
 It’s a bit different than hot-brewed tea.